LogoLogo

 Set up

 Transaction Decisioning is handled via a webhook request response flow.
-To enable an endpoint to receive a webhook when a Subnet withdrawal transaction is received, create a subscription with TRANS|POST|JIT scope.
+To enable an endpoint to receive a webhook when a Subnet withdrawal transaction is received, with TRANS|POST|JIT scope.
 So something like this:

 {